aws-samples/aws-hpc-recipes/recipes/README.md

-# HPCDK Recipes
+# AWS HPC Recipes

 You can access recipe assets using HTTPS or S3 protocols.
-* AWS S3 HTTP URL - https://hpcdk-on-aws.s3.us-east-2.amazonaws.com/VERSION/recipes/NAMESPACE/RECIPE/assets/
+* AWS S3 HTTP URL - https://aws-hpc-recipes.s3.us-east-1.amazonaws.com/VERSION/recipes/NAMESPACE/RECIPE/assets/
-* AWS S3 protocol - s3://hpcdk-on-aws/VERSION/recipes/NAMESPACE/RECIPE/assets/
+* AWS S3 protocol - s3://aws-hpc-recipes/VERSION/recipes/NAMESPACE/RECIPE/assets/

-Generally, use `main` for the version, unless you need to pin to a specific HPCDK release.
+Generally, use `main` for the version, unless you need to pin to a specific tag or commit.
 If that's the case, replace `main` with a release tags such as `v1.0.0`.

 ### aws: General AWS (default)